Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 ## Open Issues

 * Currently it is unspecified what the "add"-type functions will do if an existing item is already found under the proposed new name.
 Do they warn before replacing?
 Is it an error and the user must delete the old one first?
 Should we provide a "replace"-type function, for which it is an error for the original *not* to exist?
 Or maybe the semantic should be "add-or-replace" silently.

+* Relatedly, it is unspecified what the "remove"-type functions will do if asked to remove an item that does not even exist.
+Should it fail, or should it just silently accept that it doesn't have to do anything?

+* For that matter, is the specified behaviour of the "get"-type functions the best approach?
+They are specified to throw an exception if the requested item does not exist.
+It might be more helpful to return `undef` instead and let the caller deal with it, avoiding the separate need to "has"-test it first.

 ## Copyright